-In our system, the essential part is the detailed form of the feedback loop, which determines the capability and efficiency of achieving phonon or energy condensation.
-While the proposed one works well, other feedback strategies might provide similar or even better results.
-Looking for better feedback strategies, especially with the help of the fast-developing machine learning models, is a promising direction \cite{sommer2020prospects}.
-Besides, the effect of a time delay and phase difference in the feedback loop is an interesting topic and deserves further study.
+In our system, the essential aspect is the detailed form of the feedback loop, which determines how effectively phonon or energy condensation can be achieved.
+While the proposed feedback strategy works well, other feedback strategies might provide similar or even better results.
+Searching for improved feedback strategies, especially with the help of rapidly developing machine-learning methods, is a promising direction \cite{sommer2020prospects}.
+In addition, the effects of time delay and phase differences in the feedback loop are interesting topics that deserve further study.